AdvanceParty/election-debate/readme.md

 We’ve scraped these media pages for interview and speech transcripts and built training datasets of 70,000 words for Shorten and 50,000 words for Morrison.

 These are fairly small for modelling full language generation from scratch, but sufficient for style imitation when laid on top of a much larger model pre-trained on more generalised English language texts.
 At the moment, the base model is built from a combination of a politics subreddit, sections of Hansard records from 2018 and randomly selected media articles from Australian newspapers.
 The base models and training sets are still in the process of being refined but are already generating content with a distinctive tone for both candidates.

-The results will be hosted on a website with the debate content displayed on the landing page, and secondary pages which give further information about how the application works, an interactive tool to explore more of the generated content, and the predicted victory speeches.

 ### Credit where credit is due